baskarsaraswathy/JKFLIPFLOP-USING-IF-ELSE/README.md

 The maximum possible groupings of adjacent ones are already shown in the figure.
 Therefore, the simplified expression for next state Qt+1t+1 is Q(t+1)=JQ(t)′+K′Q(t)Q(t+1)=JQ(t)′+K′Q(t)

 **Procedure**

-**PROGRAM**
+STEP 1:Type the program in Quartus software.
+STEP 2:Compile and run the program.
+STEP 3:Generate the RTL schematic and save the logic diagram.
+STEP 4:Create nodes for inputs and outputs to generate the timing diagram.
+STEP 5:For different input combinations generate the timing diagram **PROGRAM**
 ```
 module jkflipflop(q, qb,j,k,clock,reset);